monk-after-90s/asyncUnittest/README.md

 from asyncUnittest import run
 ```

 When "run" is called, any test case in the same global scope would run.
-So you run one test case:
+So you can run one test case:

 ```python
 class Test(AsyncTestCase):